delucchi-cmu/hipscripts/epyc/td_mvp/README.md

     UserWarning: Configuration key "shuffle" has been deprecated.
 Please use "dataframe.shuffle.algorithm" instead

 This is not coming from user code anywhere.
 Must be within dask.

+**also fails**

+It failed after 61 minutes. no mapping stages completed.